Writing 101: Character tropes

 They have a magical ability in the fantasy realm which is linked to healthcare whereas in SF their role is purely scientific - like McCoy in Star Trek!

 The Healer: In fantasy magic comes from study and faith.
 They are often academic in nature but with religious overtones.
 A real favourite of such a character is Sira in Mike Shel's Iconoclasts series.
 She has the ability to heal and it is linked to her faith which also sustains her as she shares the adventures of the protagonist, Auric Monteo.
-(Highly recommend these books!).

 The Templar: a role which combines the Assassin qualities, there is violence here but twinned with an element of faith which is almost medieval in its approach - like the Knights Templar in many ways.
 There is something intriguing here where a character hands out healing with one hand while killing with his other one.
 Belief and commitment to a cause make strange bedfellows!
+Dyrk Ashton’s Paternus series includes a wonderful example.

 The Ranger - characters who are at home in the natural world, who find survival easy in the wilderness, are not regular types in stories but they have a purpose if your theme or message is environmental or ecological.
 They can be good hunters and useful in stories where searching for something/someone is important.
 They might possess natural magic as well.
 They are usually good fighters, sharing some of the Warrior identity.

 The Bard - fans of The Witcher will be familiar with the humour this role can bring to a story.
-But they can also be rogueish in their lack of dependability.
+But they can also be roguish in their lack of dependability.
 If you want to read a story where a Bard is the central character then DP Woolliscroft's Wildfire Cycle is where you need to look - Mareth is well-rounded, engaging but also makes an original protagonist.

 The Psychic - any character than can use the power of the mind offers lots of avenues to travel down.
 The ability to read minds is one thing, the ability to influence another person, to implant instructions is even better.
 Cameron Johnston's 'Aching God' is a superb example of this role.
 There is unpredictability that can be included, how reliable are they?
 Are they a variation of The Rogue?
 But there is also the unhinged dimension of how a psychic might suffer to consider here.